datahub-project/datahub/metadata-ingestion/transformers.md

         ]
 ```

-A transformer should have two functions: a `create()` function for initialization and a `transform()` function for executing the transformation.
+A transformer must have two functions: a `create()` function for initialization and a `transform()` function for executing the transformation.

 Let's begin by adding a `create()` method for taking our configuration dictionary and parsing it: